tiny-dnn/tiny-dnn/examples/mnist/readme.md

         true, backend_type)
 ```

 What does ```tbl``` mean?
 LeNet has "sparsity" between S2 and C3 layer.
-Specifically, each feature map in C3 is connected to a subset of S2's feature maps so that each of the feature maps gets different set of inputs (and hopefully they become compelemtary feature extractors).
+Specifically, each feature map in C3 is connected to a subset of S2's feature maps so that each of the feature maps gets different set of inputs (and hopefully they become complementary feature extractors).
 Tiny-dnn supports this sparsity by ```connection_table``` structure which parameters of constructor are ```bool``` table and number of in/out feature maps.

 ## Loading Dataset
-Tiny-dnn supports MNIST idx format, so all you have to do is calling parse_mnist_images and parse_mnist_labels functions.
+Tiny-dnn supports MNIST idx format, so all you have to do is calling `parse_mnist_images` and `parse_mnist_labels` functions.

 ```cpp
 // load MNIST dataset